Week 4 – Meeting the Coach and Team Leader

 Meeting The Coach and Team Leader

-The team have reached the one-month milestone of the 100-Day Sprint.
+The Team has reached the one-month milestone of the 100-Day Sprint.
 This is a critical junction where momentum must be converted into sustained leadership support.
 Your mission this week is to help bridge the gap between the Team’s “on-the-ground” reality and the leadership’s “strategic” oversight.

 Podcast

-Click here to listen to a Challenge Strategist and Coache discussing the process for the one-month check-in.
+Click here to listen to a Challenge Strategist and Coach discussing the process for the one-month check-in.

 Your Task This Week